Manuel Roxas: Economy

 No sooner had the fanfare of the independence festivities ended that the government and the people quickly put all hands to work in the tasks of rescuing the country from its dire economic straits.
 Reputed to be the most bombed and destroyed country in the world, the Philippines was in a sorry mess.
 Only Stalingrad and Warsaw, for instance, could compare with Manila in point of destruction.
 All over the country more than a million people were unaccounted for.
 The war casualties as such could very well reach the two million mark.
 Conservative estimates had it that the Philippines had lost about two thirds of her material wealth.
 In 1946, the Filipino gross domestic produce was down 38.7% from where it had been in 1937.

 The country was facing near bankruptcy.
 There was no national economy, no export trade.
 Indeed, production for exports had not been restored.
 On the other hand, imports were to reach the amount of three million dollars.
 There was need of immediate aid from the United Nations Relief and Rehabilitation Administration.
 Something along this line was obtained.
 Again, loans from the United States, as well as some increase in the national revenues, were to help the new Republic.

-President Roxas, with bold steps, met the situation with the same confidence he exuded in his inaugural address, when he said: "The system of free but guided enterprise is our system".
 Among the main remedies proposed was the establishment of the Philippine Rehabilitation Finance Corporation.
 This entity would be responsible for the construction of twelve thousand houses and for the grant of easy-term loans in the amount of P177,000,000.
 Another proposal was the creation of the Central Bank of the Philippines to help stabilize the Philippine dollar reserves and coordinate and the nations banking activities gearing them to the economic progress.